PETER SEIBEL

 Author

-Working on Coders at Work, a book of interviews with notable programmers to be published by Apress Publishing.
+Wrote Coders at Work, a book of interviews with fifteen notable programmers, for Apress Publishing.

 2005-2007